Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: Introduction

 \section{Introduction}

-The main purpose of many-particle theory in non-relativistic quantum mechanics is to study the properties of the solutions of the Schr\"{o}dinger equation describing the characteristics of many-body interaction including the exchange and correlation effects.
-The salient problems of ab initio calculation for many-particle system are how to exclude the self-interaction, how to represent the exchange and correlation effects and how to reduce many-particle problem to one-particle one.
+The main purpose of the many-particle theory in non-relativistic quantum mechanics is to study the properties of solutions of the Schr\"{o}dinger equation describing the characteristics of many-body interactions including the exchange and correlation effects.
+The key problems of ab initio calculations for many-particle systems are how to exclude the self-interaction, how to include the exchange and correlation effects and how to reduce the many-particle problem to a one-particle one.

-According to these criteria, we review the several approaches of ab initio calculation.
-The complexity of many-electron problems lies in the interaction operator represented by two-particle variables.
+By these criteria, we review the several approaches to ab initio calculations.
+The complexity of many-electron problems is due to the interaction operator represented by two-particle variables.
 It makes it impossible to use the variable separation method to solve the Schr\"{o}dinger equation for many-body systems.

-The first approach to the many-electron problem may be considered to be proposed by Hartree, in the very beginnings of the age of quantum mechanics\cite{Hartree}.
-Hartree's main assumption is that the many-electron wavefunction can be written as a simple product of one-electron wavefunctions.
-Hartree justified the self-consistent field(HSCF) approach in a qualitative way\cite{Hartree,Kohanoff}.
-Soon after, Slater underpinned the approach in a rigorous mathematical way from the variational principle\cite{Slater}.
-Although this approach is not realistic enough for many-body system owing to no consideration of exchange and correlation, it provides the main features of many-electron approach\cite{Kohanoff}.
-The set of $N$ coupled partial differential equation representing $N$-particle system can be solved by minimizing the energy with respect to a set of variational parameters in a trial wavefunction or alternatively, by re-calculating the effective potential with the help of the previous-step wavefunctions, and solving the Schr\"{o}dinger equation again.
-The Hartree approximation does not contain the feature of antisymmetry of Fermion, as a consequence, the description of many-particle system in terms of it is incomplete.
+The first approach to the many-electron problem proposed by Hartree and Slater came up with the idea of the introduction of one-electron wavefunction, the self-consistent field (SCF) approach and the applicability of the variational principle \cite{Hartree,Slater,Kohanoff}.
+Although this approach is not realistic enough for many-body systems owing to no consideration of exchange and correlation, it provided the main route to many-electron approaches \cite{Kohanoff}.
+The Hartree method does not reflect the antisymmetry of fermion and, in consequence, the description of many-particle systems in terms of it is incomplete.

-To follow Pauli's principle, there was proposed the Hartree-Fock approximation.
-Adopting an antisymmetrized many-particle wavefunction in the form of the Slater determinant makes it possible to take into consideration electronic exchange in an exact way\cite{Fock,Slater}.
-In this approximation, what is missing is the electronic correlation.